abtinshahidi/abtinshahidi.github.io/notebooks/week3.md

-First we arer going to build a game class that initialize the staring configuration as well having some methods we need such as `spin` and `bet_pocket`:
+First we are going to build a game class that initialize the staring configuration as well having some methods we need such as `spin` and `bet_pocket`:

 ```python